The house was built in the late 1800s, and was run for most of its life as a tearoom.

 In 1999, retrospective planning permission was granted for a number of internal works, including converting the ‘front door’ to the back of the property into a downstairs toilet.

 The house was sold the same year, with the new owners doing a considerable amount of internal restoration.
-These same owners ran the annexe as a B&B for several years.
+These same owners ran the old bath house as a B&B for several years.

 Construction of ‘The Summer House’

-In 2014, the owners divided the garden of the property to build a new three-bedroom eco house, which they moved into when they sold The Beach House.
+In 2014, the owners divided the garden of the property to build a new three-bedroom eco house, which they moved into after selling The Beach House in late 2016.

 Lizzie and Ari, the current owners, bought the house in 2016.
 They are the fourth owners since the house was sold by the council.
-It was a private family home for a couple of years before being reopened as a B&B in 2018.
+It was a completely private family home for a couple of years before old bath house was reopened as guest accommodation in 2018.

 Tell your stories